Satyesh7/Data-Science-Intern-Assignment-Zeotap-Satyesh-Das/README.md

 ## 3. Usage

-The project is implemented in a Jupyter Notebook (Divyanshu_clustering.ipynb).
+The project is implemented in a Jupyter Notebook (Satyesh_Das_clustering.ipynb).
 The notebook performs the following steps:

 1. *Loads data:* Reads customer and transaction data from Customers.csv and Transactions.csv.
 2. *Merges and aggregates:* Merges the datasets and calculates total spending and number of transactions per customer.